hviik/agrow/README.md

-Agrow is a fun project that's focused on connecting farmers to mentors, the project currently holds the front-end, with no bacl-end as of now.
+Agrow is a fun project as a part of an entrepreneurship course focused on connecting farmers to mentors, the project currently holds the front end, with no back end.